 Authorization or Power of Attorney

-- send us a handwritten letter granting an authorization or power of attorney.
+- sending us form MR-69-V, Authorization to Communication Information or Power of Attorney, or a handwritten letter granting an authorization or power or attorney.

 Authorizations and powers of attorney are valid indefinitely, unless you specify an end date.